 There won’t be any names here… just personas.

 Here is someone I have been extremely close to for the last two years.
-It’s quite a short period indeed… But, some people leave indelible marks in your heart and/or mind.
-He came in to my life at a juncture where I was complacent… about my life and my loneliness.
-I did not even realize that I was alone until he happened.
+It’s quite a short period indeed… But, some people leave indelible marks on your heart and/or mind.
+He came into my life at a juncture where I was complacent… about my life and my loneliness.
+I did not even realise that I was alone until he happened.

 He was with me much longer than I was with him. 🙂

 Here was a man with an attitude that made him stand out among the best.
 He was someone who lived his life on his own terms… even in the face of adversity.
 He would bend the circumstances to suit him… and they were all stepping stones to his ambitions.
-With strong opinions on everything he and I clashed many a time.
+With strong opinions on everything, he and I clashed many a time.
 Needs, wants, logic & reasoning and emotions bubbled and simmered and drowned the relationship.
-With it has sunk the ship of his willpower.

 Here’s to a new life!
 Here’s to you!